RealDoigt/Dew-Programming-Language-Specification/spec.md

 #### Repeat
 `repeat` is a very simple loop where it repeats the code block for a set number of times.
 The syntax is as follows: `repeat value do/then`.

+#### Where
+A `where` loop is a loop which iterates over each element of an array, string or bits variable that matches a specific condition.
+If the condition is not met, that element is skipped.
+The syntax of a `where` loop is `where [ref] type variable_name of array_name condition do/then`.

 ### Break
 The `break` statement can be used to forcibly break from loops. `break all` breaks from all the nested loops. `break this` breaks from the currently executing loop. `break to n` will jump the program back up in the nested loops until it reaches the nth parent loop.